-- · Printer is switched off. - · Printer receives a command to clear its memory buffer.
+- The printer is switched off. - The printer receives a command to clear its memory buffer.

-When printing identical label copies, use a NiceLabel printer driver to print the labels.
-The driver is aware of printer's quantity limitations and prints the exact supported number of labels.
+When printing identical label copies, use a Loftware printer driver to print the labels.
+The driver is aware of the printer's quantity limitations and prints the exact supported number of labels.